 Applicants must pass a thorough and extensive background check.
 Only applicants of excellent character are considered for employment.
 Applicants whose past conduct could cause embarrassment to the City of Newport News or the Police Department, if such conduct were made public, are not considered.

-Visible tattoos, brands, or other body art on the head, face, neck, scalp, or hands are prohibited.
 All visible tattoos must be approved by the Chief of Police.